CHINA-Sloping Lands Conversion Programme

 Supply

-Private landowners: farmers on erosion-prone sloping land (slope greater than 25 degrees) within the upper watershed of the Yangtze river and in the upper and middle parts of Yellow river, covering a total of 50 million ha and spanning 1,710 counties in 25 provinces.
-In principle farmer participation is voluntary but in practice local governments often focus on an "entire village" approach.
+Private landowners: farmers on erosion-prone sloping land (slope greater than 25 degrees) within the upper watershed of the Yangtze river and in the upper and middle parts of Yellow river, covering a total of 50 million hectares and spanning 1,710 counties in 25 provinces.
+In principle, farmer participation is voluntary, but in practice local governments often focus on an entire village approach.

 Demand